makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Aiden's shoulders sagged and his expression softened.
 "Oh, love, I'm sorry.
 You look terrified."
 He frowned, "And you're barely breathing.
 Come on, let's go sit on the couch, and we can talk."

 When Sélène didn't move, he gingerly took her by the elbow, guiding her over to her spot on the couch.
 Sélène sat on the edge of the cushions and set the container of leftovers on on the table by the couch.
-Her muscles felt tight and ready to launch; this wasn't just panic, it was an adrenaline spike that robbed her of thought.
+Her muscles felt tight and ready to launch; this wasn't just panic, it was an adrenaline spike that robbed her of thought, corrupted vision and hearing and touch.

 Aiden sat in his spot and looked down at his paws thoughtfully.
 After a moment, he spoke.
 "So, when we first started talking about this, we talked about sex right away, and I agreed that it'd be fine.
 We agreed, I mean."